Connecting the Cables

 Insert the RJ-45 connector at the other end of the cable into the serial port of the computer or terminal.

-Connecting the Power Cable
+Connecting the power cable

-A SD-WAN appliance has one power supply.
+An SD-WAN appliance has one power supply.
 A separate ground cable is not required, because the three-prong plug provides grounding.
 Provide power to the appliance by installing the power cord.
 Connect the other end of the power cable to a standard 110V/220V power outlet.